About the Author

 2008: Blatt, K. (ed.), On Time: The East Wing Collection VIII, Courtauld Institute, 2008.

-Katy Blatt has given public lectures on art works in the National Gallery and the Courtauld Gallery, London, at the Museum of Modern Art, New York and at schools and festivals across the UK.
+Katy Blatt has given public lectures on art works in the National Gallery - she delivered a lecture series on the Virgin of the Rocks at the National Gallery in November 2019.
+She has also given talks at the Courtauld Gallery, London, at the Museum of Modern Art, New York, and at schools and festivals across the UK.
 Her talks have been addressed to a range of audiences, from academic groups to commercial organisations and young people.
 She speaks on a range of subject matter, from lateral thinking and visualisation skills to historical, philosophical and art historical topics.
 A musician and performer, she enjoys cross-disciplinary collaboration with others.